addr2data/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Template
 --------
-We will be using a Template that is based on the one we used in **'ex-004', but with the following modifications:
+In order to build the starting configuration, we will be using a CloudFormation Template that is based on the one we used in **'ex-004', but with the following modifications:

-- Added an additional Elastic IP.
+- Added an additional Elastic IP (unassociated).

 Create Stack
 ------------